 VH-TAP.
 Convair 240-5. c/n D42.

-Aircraft was ordered new by Trans-Australia Airlines
+This aircraft was ordered new by Trans-Australia Airlines - ?

 Constructed by the Convair Division of the General Dynamics Corporation at San Diego, California